 Improvement completely depends upon the problems occurred in the application or system, or else the characteristics of the software.
-According to the complexity of the software module,the way of improvement will also differ.
-Two main constraints time and budget, which will limit the efforts are put into the software reliability improvement.
+According to the complexity of the software module, the way of improvement will also differ.
+Two main constraints, time and budget will limit the efforts put into software reliability improvement.

-Testing for reliability is about exercising an application so that failures are discovered and removed before the system is deployed.
+Testing for reliability is about exercising an application to discover and remove failures before the system is deployed.

 There are mainly three approaches used for Reliability Testing

 Below we tried to explain all these with an example.